 - 1.1 This Housing Implementation Strategy has been prepared to set out the Council's approach to managing the delivery of new housing within the Borough, as referred to in paragraph 12.17 of the adopted Test Valley Borough Revised Local Plan DPD 2011-2029 (2016).
-It focuses on the five year housing land supply position. - 1.2 This document needs to be read in the context of the adopted Local Plan, as well as national policy and guidance. - 1.3 Additional information relevant to housing implementation can be found in the Authority's Monitoring Reports, which are published on the Council's website1. - 1.4 The review of the housing land supply position was undertaken in the context of the National Planning Policy Framework (NPPF) (2019) and Planning Practice Guidance (PPG) (updated July 2019).
+It focuses on the five year housing land supply position. - 1.2 The publication of this document has been unavoidably delayed due to coronavirus.
+It impacted on the ability to undertake site visits during the first lockdown and delayed consultation with developers and site promoters on their anticipated future forecasts for housing delivery. - 1.3 This document needs to be read in the context of the adopted Local Plan, as well as national policy and guidance. - 1.4 Additional information relevant to housing implementation can be found in the Authority's Monitoring Reports, which are published on the Council's website.2 - 1.5 The review of the housing land supply position was undertaken in the context of the National Planning Policy Framework (NPPF) and Planning Practice Guidance (PPG).